-I am qualitative sociologist interested in urban cultures and ethnicity.
-Originally from the UK, I lived in Hong Kong for many years and now live in Prague, Czech Republic.
-I currently hold a position as Adjunct Assistant Professor in Sociology at Lingnan University.
+I am qualitative sociologist interested in religion, urban cultures and ethnicity.
+Originally from the UK, I have lived and taught in Hong Kong and Prague.
+I am currently a Lecturer at Exeter University in the Sociology, Philosophy and Anthropology Department.
+In addition I hold a position as Adjunct Assistant Professor in Sociology at Lingnan University, and continue to be affiliated with Charles University.

 I am also a veteran skateboarder and perform research on skateboarding culture.